kudobuilder/kuttl/keps/0007-command-asserts.md

 ## Summary

-By asserting CLI commands, kuttl can support many additional test scenarios that examing the internal state of an operator.
+By asserting CLI commands, we can check operator state that isn't exposed through Kubernetes resources.
+This allow kuttl to support more test scenarios.

 ## Motivation

-Operators and custom resources can be used to deploy complex applications.
-For example, KUDO provides operators for Apache Cassandra and Apache Kafka.
-Deploying custom resources of these operators may not always result in changed Kubernetes resources but also in changes that aren't surfaced by Kubernetes resources but are internal to the operator.
-Asserting these changes only works through accessing service APIs or running commands and parsing their output. kuttl should provide tools to assert such output.
+The state of an operator is not always fully covered by Kubernetes objects.
+Some state may be expressed in stdout, logs or other tooling. kuttl should allow users to assert changes to this state.
+The simplest way to do this is by running commands or scripts that take care of asserting this state.
+E.g., by parsing log output.
+Such a command assertion can then either succeed or fail.

 ### Goals

 - Assert that commands examining the internal state of an operator succeed or fail
-- Keep eventual consistency when asserting commands
+- Assert commands in the same way Kubernetes objects are asserted

 ### Non-Goals